JasonJiangs/JasonJiangs.github.io/_pages/about.md

 # 🗨 About Me
 I am a first year PhD student in Computational Biology and Bioinformatics (CBB) program at USC.

-I mainly work on the intersection of machine learning and biology in a broad scope.
-I am interested in foundation models for life sciences and how to use them to discover and interpret new biology.

 # 📖 Educations
 - *2025 - 2030*, PhD student, Computational Biology and Bioinformatics.
 University of Southern California. *Los Angeles, CA*
 - *2022 - 2024*, Master of Science in Engineering, Computer Science.
 Johns Hopkins University. *Baltimore, MD*